-For the last 14 years I've worked in a job that requires overtime.
+For 14 years I worked in a job that required overtime.
 I've worked all sorts of overtime shifts, working up to 16 hours in a day.
-I currently supervise in a job that consistently requires overtime.
+I supervised multiple offices that consistently required overtime.

 What is Overtime?

 Overtime is simply working over your normally scheduled hours for the day or week.
-If your schedule is set at 40 hours per week, any more time past that is considered to be overtime.
+For example, if your schedule is set at 40 hours per week, any more time past that is considered to be overtime.
 There are pros and cons to working overtime, as well as ways to prepare for overtime work.

 This article will cover the following topics regarding overtime: